winhowes/AuthTranslator/docs/guide.md

    ```bash
    curl -H "Host: example" -H "X-Auth: $IN_TOKEN" http://localhost:8080/
    ```
+In production the proxy usually sits behind a wildcard DNS record and matching wildcard TLS certificate so each integration can be reached via subdomains like `slack.auth.example.com`.

 ### Allowlist Rules

 Each caller entry lists path patterns and method constraints. `*` matches a